Bader-Idris/Docker_projects/README.md

 3. We'll deploy and Ubuntu VM as our production server, and utilize a container orchestrator like docker swarm to handle rolling updates.

-✏️ Course developed by Sanjeev Thiyagarajan.
+✏️ Course developed by **Sanjeev Thiyagarajan**.
 Check out his channel:

  / @sanjeevthiyagarajan